KevinCoble/Convolution/README.md

 ##### Delete Button
 - The 'Delete' button underneath the operator list removes the operator that is currently selected from the channel.

+#### Neural Network Output
+##### Output List
+- The output list shows the output of the last operator of the last channel of the last layer in the deep network.
+This output is used to determine the output class computed by the network.

+##### Resulting Class
+- This text field shows the resulting class calculated by the deep neural network for the current test/training image.
+This class is extracted from the outputs of the last operator of the last channel of the last layer.
+If the operator has only one floating value output, that value is compared against the middle of the expected output range for the operator, and if above that value a class of 1 is given, else a class of 0 is the result.
+If the operator has more than one output value, the class is given as the index of the output with the highest value.

+#### Topology Error
+- This text field shows the status of the deep network configuration, listing any errors in the definition that must be corrected before the network can be trained or used.
+The following strings may be seen in the field:
+    * Valid Network - indicates the network is correctly configured, and may be used.
+    * Empty Network - indicates the network has no layers to verify.
+    * Layer <index>, channel <ID> uses input <sourceID>, which does not exist - the layer at the given index has a channel with the specified ID string that uses data tagged with the specified source ID tag, and that tag does not exist in the previous layer, or in the input sets if the layer index is 0.

+#### Data Image
+- This image view shows the selected data, either the train/test image, one of the image data sets as a greyscale pseudo-image, or the output of a selected operator (in the Network Operators list) as a greyscale pseudo-image.
+##### Image Source
+- The image source section provides a set of three radio buttons and a drop-down selection list to use in specifying the image shown in the image view.
+    * Test Image - if selected, the testing or training image is shown in the image view, in full color.
+    * Image Data - if selected, the image data of the type selected in the drop-down list to the right of the radio button is extracted from testing or training image, and then presented in the image view as a grayscale image at the same resolution as the source image.
+    * Selected Item Output - if selected, the output of the selected network operator is shown as grayscale image of a resolution matching the output of the network operator.
+If no operator is selected, or if the operator does not have a 2-dimensional output, the image view will show 'No Image'.

 ##  Input Sheet